-I have another Harmony Stella H928 "wartime" model from 1945, with wooden tailpiece "in the workshop"....if you may be interested in this please contact me.
+I have another Harmony Stella H928 "Wartime" model....rarer as dating from 1946, with wooden tailpiece used during wartime metal shortages - also "in the workshop"....if you may be interested in this please contact me.

 I am now finding that I regularly "pre-sell" my guitars, at the stage where I am still working on them, and although previously I had my doubts, this arrangement has now worked well in quite a number of cases, so I have decided to list some of the guitars coming through the workshop, in advance of them being fully ready, and welcome further enquiries.

 I have sold many '50s and '60s Harmony made Stellas over the years.
 There are many variations of the same basic model.....both those under Harmony's own Stella name, and also the various branded versions of basically the same guitar, with different liveries, for the major Stores/Mail Order companies, including Sears' Silvertone brand, Montgomery Ward's Airline brand, and also under the Regal brand, by this time owned by Fender.
 If you take a look at my current listings and previous sales, you will find a number of these models.

 The Stella H929 is the iconic original for them all....built for a full quarter of a century, right through from 1945 to 1970, with really no basic change, just minor cosmetic adjustments through all those years.
 This is the Stella H928...originating in the same year, 1945, as the H929, but only produced until 1962....exactly the same construction, but sporting the distinctive "Ivory Faux Flame Tiger Stripe" finish.